How to become a Governor

 Governors are responsible for representing the interests of members to the Trust’s Board of Directors.
 Members can be service users, their family members, carers, staff and members of the public.

-Be part of our 'Outstanding' leadership
+Be part of the team

 Our governors have a diverse range of knowledge, skills and experience, which is highly valued by the Trust.